Buxton Crescent

 Buxton Crescent is a Grade-I-listed building in the town of Buxton, Derbyshire, England.
 It owes much to the Royal Crescent in Bath, but has been described by the Royal Institution of British Architects as "more richly decorated and altogether more complex".
 It was designed by the architect John Carr of York, and built for the 5th Duke of Devonshire between 1780 and 1789.
-In 2020, following a multi-year restoration and redevelopment project supported by the National Heritage Memorial Fund and Derbyshire County Council, The Crescent was reopened as a 5-star spa hotel.
+In 2020, following a multi-year restoration and redevelopment project supported by the National Heritage Memorial Fund and Derbyshire County Council, The Crescent was reopened as an 81-bedroom 5-star hotel, a spa, shops, and a visitor experience.